 - Organising self storage if you’re placing valuables there for safe keeping.

-Also, make a checklist for your final walkthrough before you leave.
+I also make a checklist for the final walkthrough before I leave.
 Checking that lights are off, everything is unplugged that should be, and you didn’t leave the oven on, clears any nagging doubts out of your mind.

 Packing for a holiday can be more stressful than it needs to be, especially if it falls on one person to do the job for all the family.
 Make it easier by: